Arts Management and Heritage Studies MA

 Course overview

-The Arts Management and Heritage Studies MA aims to develop your understanding of the changing political, policy and practice contexts within which the arts and heritage sectors operate today.
+In the Arts Management and Heritage Studies MA you'll develop your understanding of the changing political, policy and practice contexts within which the arts and heritage sectors operate today, building a strong foundation to become a leader in the field.

-In this course you'll explore the nature of heritage and how meanings of objects, artworks and buildings change in different contexts.
-You will examine the challenges faced by arts managers and cultural leaders, and the changes that have led some museums to move towards the role of the ‘manager’ rather than the ‘curator’.
+You'll explore the nature of heritage and how meanings of objects, artworks and buildings change in different contexts.
+You'll examine the challenges faced by arts managers and cultural leaders, and the changes that have led some museums to move towards the role of the ‘manager’ rather than the ‘curator’.

-You'll choose from optional modules to tailor your Masters degree to your interests or career plans – including the opportunity to undertake a work placement or consultancy project role in either arts management or heritage.
+A wide range of optional modules allow you to tailor your Masters to your interests or career plans – including the opportunity to undertake a work placement or consultancy project role in either arts management or heritage.
 Previous students have undertaken placements focused on collections, digitisation work, digital interpretation and community engagement.

-Supported by our Centre for Critical Studies in Museums, Galleries and Heritage, you will benefit from our partnerships with major arts and cultural organisations to find out what it means to work in this challenging sector.
+Supported by the range of research which takes place in our school, you'll benefit from our partnerships with major arts and cultural organisations to find out what it means to work in this challenging sector.

 Additional highlights

 You'll study in the heart of a cultural hub for this diverse and vibrant region.
-Leeds is home to a wide variety of world-leading and innovative arts and heritage organisations, from the Royal Armouries, Opera North, Leeds Playhouse and Northern Ballet through to museums, galleries and heritage sites and many contemporary art spaces.
+Leeds is home to world-leading arts and heritage organisations including the Royal Armouries, Opera North, Leeds Playhouse and Northern Ballet.
+You’ll find a wide range of museums, galleries, heritage sites, and contemporary art spaces right on your doorstep.

 We are close to everything the rest of Yorkshire has to offer, from The Hepworth Wakefield to the National Science and Media Museum, Yorkshire Sculpture Park and the Brontë Parsonage Museum.
 We have close links with many of these cultural institutions to support your practical learning.

-Course tutors include researchers with a background in arts management, theatre, arts galleries, museums and heritage, including collections, curatorial, education and engagement work:
+You’ll learn from researchers and tutors with a background in arts management, theatre, arts galleries, museums and heritage, including:

-In Interpretations, you will work on a digital interpretive intervention.
+In the core module Interpretations, you will work on a digital interpretive intervention.
 This experience prepares you for the option of undertaking a negotiated work placement or optional modules exploring audiences, participation or engagement in semester two.
 Read about exhibitions and activities curated by our students.

-In Critical Issues, you are supported to locate interpretive, conservation, curatorial or marketing practices in the context of current academic and professional debates.
+In the second core module Critical Issues, you are supported to locate interpretive, conservation, curatorial or marketing practices in the context of current academic and professional debates.
 Through a number of tailored strands – covering topics such as contemporary art, heritage, and curating science and technology – you will develop your own mini-research project which prepares you for your dissertation.

 The optional module Placements in Context: Policy, Organisations and Practice supports you to deliver a collaborative group project responding to a brief set by one of our many gallery, museum and heritage partners.
-Previous projects have collaborated with organisations such as the National Science and Media Museum, Leeds Museums and Galleries, The Tetley, and Hyde Park Picture House.
-We work with a range of organisations in Leeds and beyond to develop placement projects that have a direct impact on the work of our partners and give you a crucial insight into employment in the sector.
+The project you take part in will directly impact the organisation and their work.
+You’ll also gain crucial insight into employment in the sector.
+We work with a range of organisations in Leeds and beyond to develop the projects, and previous collaborations have been with the National Science and Media Museum, Leeds Museums and Galleries, Yorkshire Contemporary, and Hyde Park Picture House.

-In Cultural Participation and Participatory Cultures, you'll develop a deeper understanding of the participation agenda which is of growing international importance.
+You'll also have the choice of optional modules run by the School of Performance and Cultural Industries such as Cultural Participation and Participatory Cultures, which allows you to develop a deeper understanding of the participation agenda which is of growing international importance.
 You will better understand the role of cultural participation in society, as well as develop approaches to using techniques from cultural participation to bring about social change.
 You'll evaluate and analyse case studies of practice from within the cultural sector and develop your own participatory action.

 You'll also be able to choose from a range of optional modules offered by the School of Fine Art, History of Art and Cultural Studies and the School of Performance and Cultural Industries.
 Through optional modules, you could also have the opportunity to complete placement or consultancy activities in arts management or heritage.
 Previous students have undertaken work placement projects focused on collections, digitisation work, digital interpretation and community engagement.